 Our system combines:

-- Predictive digital advertising, with budgets that change daily based on future occupancy, to deliver the best qualified traffic at the right time.
+- Predictive Advertising, with cross-platform optimization and ad spend that adjusts automatically to deliver the best qualified traffic at the right time.

-- Community websites that convert using floorplan-specific pages.
+- Community websites that convert using floorplan-specific pages and dynamic floorplan reordering.

 - Compelling visual content, including professional walkthrough video tours.

-- Plus, you'll be equipped with a dedicated marketing advisor always there to help you take control of vacancy.
+- Plus, you'll be equipped with a dedicated strategic advisor always there to help you take control of vacancy.